-This post describes how I actually landed the internship in the first place – you can follow my in-the-trenches adventures starting in Part 1.
+This post describes how I actually landed the internship in the first place – you can follow my day-to-day adventures starting in Part 1.

 Tomorrow I start as an IT intern for The Principal Financial Group.
 Since internships are a “must-have” experience for college students, I will be detailing my experience during my internship this summer on College Info Geek.

 A new installment of The Internship Experience will be released every Friday until I go back to school, and meanwhile I’ll still be writing all the other College Info Geek content, including study album reviews, web app geekery, and my attempts at cooking.